filisko/testable-functions/README.md

 Using this class can be particularly useful for code that involves IO operations because later on, the result of those operations can be easily altered for testing purposes.

-Imagine the following code as production code:
+Imagine the following production code:

 ```php
 // this should be passed to the constructor of the production class (it just forwards function calls to PHP)